-- The SAL Gateway instances are registered with Avaya and the SAL Gateway details, including Solution Element ID and Product ID, are configured correctly. - One or more devices are registered with Avaya for remote connectivity through SAL. - The possibility of associations between SAL Gateway instances and devices in GRT. - The potential for SAL flagging of devices for management.
+- The SAL Gateway instances are registered with Avaya and the SAL Gateway details, including Solution Element ID and Product ID, are configured correctly. - For third party devices, ensure that the CI Name is configured correctly. - One or more devices are registered with Avaya for remote connectivity through SAL. - The possibility of associations between SAL Gateway instances and devices in GRT. - The potential for SAL flagging of devices for management.